c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.2_molecular_descriptors/README.md

 Fingerprint representations of molecular structure & properties are a particularly complex form of molecular descriptor.
 Fingerprints are typically **encoded as binary bit strings** that represent a **bit 'pattern'** characteristic of a given molecule. **<sup>1</sup>**

-Depending on what molecular descriptor (or molecular descriptors) the fingerprint is designed to account for, what this bit 'pattern' represents will be different.
+Depending on what molecular descriptor (or molecular descriptors) the fingerprint is based on, what this bit 'pattern' represents will be different.
 For example, molecular fingerprints can be designed to account for fragment-based (1D) molecular descriptors, connectivity-based (2D) molecular descriptors, or spatial configuration-based (3D) molecular descriptors.

 An example of a **binary molecular fingerprint** model is shown below (taken from *Xue et al*). **<sup>2</sup>** In a binary molecular fingerprint, each bit accounts for the **presence** (i.e. "1") or **absence** (i.e. "0") of given structural or chemical properties.
 In this case, it is number of hydrogen-bonds, number of aromatic bonds & fraction of single non-ring bonds.
 These are then combined with a **32 bit MACCS key** structural key fragment, which defines the absence or presence of specific chemical substructures or patterns: